 When I started designing the Dream Puffs Blanket, I thought it would be a baby blanket - but this stitch is so darn squishy I decided it's for everybody!
-So here is the Dream Puffs Blanket free crochet pattern in 5 sizes - you're going to love cuddling up in this one!
+So here is the Dream Puffs Blanket free crochet pattern in 5 sizes.
+You're going to love cuddling up in this one!

 Disclaimer: This post includes affiliate links; yarn provided by Lion Brand.